AvegaGroup/deploymentPipeline/readme.md

 `$ vagrant box add precise64 http://files.vagrantup.com/precise64.box`

-There is a script `setup-dev.sh` that do the above steps on a Ubuntu 12.10 machine:
+There is a script `setup-dev.sh` that do the above steps on a Ubuntu 12.04 LTS and 12.10 machine:

 `$ ./setup-dev.sh`